mohamedAlHammoud/Home_inventory/readme.md

 This is an admin/user application that allows a user to add inventory to their name, edit the items, edit their personal information as well.
 The admin on the other hand has much more responsibilties and action available to them.

+This app is deployed using Heroku, and Digital Ocean.
+Tech stack: Java, java jsps & servlets, Tomcat.

 This is the homepage of the Admin: